 Sustainability Sunday - It's foraging time!

 Sloe harvests are directly linked to the quality of the weather occurring in the spring and summer: too dry and sloe berries will be small and shrivelled, too cold and wet means berries will be few and far between.
 The balance between warm weather and rainfall gives the best conditions for an epic harvest!
+Luckily, the weather conditions over the summer months have been favourable, with a mix of rain and sunshine.
+This means the hedgerows are currently bursting with sloes.

 Did you know…?